Charges dropped against 7 Oklahoma police officers in 3 separate fatal shootings

-OKLAHOMA CITY (AP) — Oklahoma County’s new district attorney announced Friday she’s dropping criminal charges against seven Oklahoma police officers in three separate fatal police shootings from 2020.
+OKLAHOMA CITY (AP) — The new prosecutor in Oklahoma’s biggest county announced Friday she’s dropping criminal charges against seven police officers in three separate fatal police shootings from 2020.

-Vicki Behenna’s predecessor, David Prater, had filed criminal charges against police officers in all three cases before he left office, and Behenna hired a use-of-force expert to examine the evidence in each case.
+District Attorney Vicki Behenna’s predecessor, David Prater, had filed criminal charges against police officers in all three cases before he left office, and Behenna hired a use-of-force expert to examine the evidence in each case.

 “I know how highly charged the topic of law-enforcement use of force is in the current environment,” Behenna said in a statement.
 “It is critical to evaluate each case independently and make a decision based on facts, not emotion.”

-Behenna, a Democrat from the Oklahoma City suburb of Edmond, defeated conservative Republican Kevin Calvey last year to win a four-year term as the top prosecutor in the state’s largest county.
-A former federal prosecutor and defense attorney, Behenna is the first woman in state history to hold the post.
+Behenna, a Democrat from the Oklahoma City suburb of Edmond, defeated conservative Republican Kevin Calvey last year to win a four-year term as the top prosecutor in the state’s most populous county.
+A former federal prosecutor and defense attorney, Behenna is the first woman to hold the post in Oklahoma County.

 The most high-profile case involved five Oklahoma City officers charged with first-degree manslaughter in the shooting death of 15-year-old Stavian Rodriguez.
 The teen was shot outside an Oklahoma City convenience store on Nov.
 23, 2020, by officers responding to reports of an attempted armed robbery.